-This 'practical manual for the lay student of color' (1901) by Emily Noyes Vanderpool, provided a prescient look at colour theory.
-An artist, collector, scholar, and historian Color Problems also showcases Vanderpool's wildly original approaches to colour analysis and interaction, foreshadowing mid-century design and minimalism decades prior to those movements.
+This groundbreaking book from 1901 by Emily Noyes Vanderpool provided a prescient look at colour theory.
+An artist, collector, scholar, and historian, Vanderpool's wildly original approaches to colour analysis and interaction foreshadowed mid-century design and minimalism decades prior to those movements.
 Her approach to colour theory became ubiquitous in contemporary art departments and her illustrations 'compete with the best work of some of the most important twentieth-century artists'.

 With classic symbols from the great protest movements of the twentieth century, as well as new images reflecting contemporary concerns such as the environment and the economy, anyone can use this book to create unique and powerful protest graphics.
 The 46 die-cut stencils, plus a bespoke typeface,...